 - The Award Committee is accountable to the ICCROM Council through the Chairperson of the Council.

 - a person who holds special merit in the field of protection, conservation and restoration of cultural heritage and who has contributed to ICCROM’s work.

 - an individual who has contributed to the field of cultural heritage protection, conservation and restoration in general on a global scale.

-- An ICCROM course participant who has done exemplary work in his/her country or in his/her field after the experience in an ICCROM activity
+- An ICCROM course participant who has done exemplary work in their country or in their field after the experience in an ICCROM activity

 - A teacher or consultant on ICCROM activity teams